NaohiroTamura/ironic-specs/specs/approved/enhance-power-interface-for-soft-reboot-and-nmi.rst

-  There's a backwards compatibility issue with the behavior of "nova reboot --soft", but Nova team commented on the Nova blueprint [10] and spec [11] that they are not necessary for the Ironic driver changes, so they will be removed.
+  There's a backwards compatibility issue with the behavior of "nova reboot --soft", but Nova team commented on the Nova blueprint [10] and spec [11] that they are not necessary for the Ironic driver changes, so they will be abandoned.

 Documentation Impact
 ====================